-• The cost of the Offer is capped at 7.5%.
+• The cost of the Offer is capped at 7.5% of the gross proceeds.
 Octopus has agreed to indemnify the Company against the costs of the Offer in excess of this amount.

 Letter from the Chairman of Octopus Titan VCT plc